University of Maryland, Baltimore

 - Visit website

-Accredited online Criminal Justice degrees cover topics relevant to law enforcement, corrections, courts, and homeland security.
-These programs combine legal theory, criminology, and practical skills to build a foundation for public safety and justice system roles.
+An online criminal justice degree covers crime, law enforcement, corrections, the courts, and the legal system, combining legal theory, criminology, research methods, and practical skills.
+Accredited online programs deliver the same curriculum and degree titles as campus programs.
 Many law enforcement positions also require completion of a state-certified police academy and POST (Peace Officer Standards and Training) certification, which are separate from the academic degree.

-Online Criminal Justice programs explore crime, law enforcement, corrections, and the legal system.
-They combine theory, research methods, and practical application. median annual wages for related occupations range from $57,970 to $156,210, depending on the specific role, education level, and experience 1.
+Online criminal justice programs explore crime, law enforcement, corrections, and the legal system, combining theory, research methods, and practical application.

 Yes, though specific roles like police officer or federal agent have additional requirements including physical fitness tests, background checks, and completion of a state-certified law enforcement academy.
 A degree provides the academic foundation and may offer promotion advantages.